mabdn/fprime-spaceposts/doc/Transceiver/SoftwareDesignDocument.md

 Similarly, the F' parameter `DOWNLINK_COOLDOWN_TIME` configures the number of seconds that must have passed since the last downlink for the HAM radio user downlink command to be executed when received.

-Thanks to framework support, the parameters are configurable form the ground station.
+Thanks to framework support, the parameters are configurable from the ground station.

 **Challenge**

-HAM radio user's command for requesting downlinks shall be disabled when the satellite goes into critical power state.
+HAM radio user's command for requesting downlinks shall be disabled when the satellite goes into the critical power state.

 **Resulting Design Decision**

 Initialize the configuration parameter for F-TRA-021 to disable the execution.
-Every time the satellite enter critical power mode, the onboard computer running the flight software is restarted.
+Every time the satellite enters the critical power state, the onboard computer running the flight software is restarted.
 Thus, the component will be freshly initialized and the execution disabled.

 ## Test Summary
 *The unit tests for this component were not part of my work at University of Georgia's Small Satellite Research Laboratory and are thus not included in this repository.
 Please refer to the [unit tests of the MessageStorage component](../MessageStorage/UnitTestDocumentation.md) for an example of unit tests I developed.*